CPA Letter for Apartment Rental or Home Purchase

-There has been an increasing trend of banks or lenders asking self-employed individuals for letters from a CPA to verify, certify, vouch for, or attempt to estimate the income of the applicant.
+There has been an increasing trend of banks, landlords, and/or lenders asking self-employed individuals for letters from a CPA to verify, certify, vouch for, or attempt to estimate the income of the applicant.
 This income statement is then assessed by the lender when determining whether the loan should be approved.
 Some examples of requests (variable wording but roughly the same request) include:

 Sometimes, the lender also requests this CPA letter to be notarized (the CPA must sign in front of a notary).